 The Equality Act 2010 makes it an offence for a driver of a taxi or the operator of a private hire vehicle to refuse to carry an assistance dog accompanying a disabled person unless the driver, or operator, has an exemption certificate or notice or exemption exempting him from this duty1.

-The health requirements and applicable checks laid down in the Pets Regulation2 apply to the movement of assistance dogs travelling to a member state from another member state or from third
+The health requirements and applicable checks laid down in the Pets Regulation2 apply to the movement of assistance dogs travelling to a member state from another

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.